cs50/labs/worldcup/README.md

 * In `simulate_round(bracket)`, your program should simulate a single round of the tournament and return the winners of each game in that round.

   * Note that in the first round, the first team should play the second, the third team should play the fourth, and so on.
+The results of the game should appear in order, where the winner between the first two teams appears before the winner of the next two teams in the resulting list.

   * Additionally, for example, if the bracket given has 4 teams (third round), your program should simulate 2 games and return a list of the 2 winning teams.